-The completed contract is your mutual record of that agreement; we urge you and the student each to keep a copy.
-The original is read carefully by the Honors Program Student Services Directoer when received.
-Proposals are approved when all criteria are met, when the proposal is professionally presented, and when it is written clearly enough for someone outside the discipline to understand its main principles and goals.
-Proposals defective in any of these regards are returned to the student for further work.
-Once approved, a copy of the proposal, with any comments, is returned to the student and the original kept on file with others in the Honors Program Office, where other students may consult them as models or inspiration in thinking about their own projects.
+The completed capstone proposal form contract is your mutual record of that agreement; we urge you and the student each to keep a copy.
+The original is read carefully by the Honors Program Student Services Director when received.
+Capstones are completed when all criteria are met, when the final project is professionally presented, and when it is written clearly enough for someone outside the discipline to understand its main principles and goals.
+When the project has been completed you the faculty member will submit the grade in the myUK in the usual manner at semester's end.
+We encourage students to submit their completed work to undergraduate or disciplinary conferences or to peer-reviewed journals.
+There is funding available to support these student experiences.

 The Honors Capstone must be completed and grade submitted before a student graduates in order to satisfy the Honors Program capstone requirement and to be acknowledged on the student's transcript and diploma.

 Honors students have the ability to convert a non-Honors course for Honors credit by adding an independent project type of component to an existing course.
 We encourage both Honors and non-Honors faculty alike to support Honors students in utilizing this unique approach to add additional depth and rigor.
 The role faculty members play in this process is to work with the student to identify ways in which additional depth and rigor can be added to a course so that it can count for Honors credit.
 Examples of additional work for course conversions include: